The best hotels in Alexandria

 In Montazah, eat inside the palace grounds at the Helnan Palestine's terrace or venture out to the small seafood spots along Montazah Street itself.
 In Stanley, Zephyrion in Abu Qir (20 minutes east by taxi) is worth the trip for shrimp and calamari right on the water.
 Don't skip it.

-Alexandria's best neighborhoods
+Alexandria's best hotel regions

 The Corniche strip and Raml Station area cover most visitors just fine, but Montazah is where you actually want to be if the sea is your priority.
 Don't default to the city center just because it's familiar.